I'm 63 With an Aging House That Needs Repairs, but I Might Move to a Retirement Community In a Few Years. Is It Worth Making Those Fixes?

 Profit and prosper with the best of expert advice - straight to your e-mail.

-In a study by The Hartford Center for Mature Market Excellence and the MIT AgeLab, 59% of homeowners aged 50 and older reported that home maintenance has become more challenging for them over time.
-And that percentage rose to 69% for those ages 70 and older.
+In a study (PDF) by The Hartford Center for Mature Market Excellence and the MIT AgeLab, 59% of homeowners age 50 and older reported that home maintenance has become more challenging for them over time.
+That percentage rose to 69% for those age 70 and older.

 Your comfort and safety need to come first

 When you’re gearing up to make a move, it makes sense that you wouldn’t want to sink money into your current home.
-But Ben Mizes, Real Estate Agent and President at Clever Real Estate, says that despite your plans to move, your near-term safety has to come first, as well as your comfort.
+But Ben Mizes, real estate agent and president at Clever Real Estate, says that despite your plans to move, your near-term safety must come first, as well as your comfort.

 Mizes says that any repairs related to electrical systems or plumbing should generally be prioritized.
-And any unstable flooring should be addressed, too, as it poses a safety hazard.
+Any unstable flooring should be addressed, too, as it poses a safety hazard.

-“You must differentiate between repairs that establish functionality and comfort versus aesthetic repairs,” he says.
-“I personally think it is well worth it to put money into what we term as ‘comfort and safety improvements,’ such as handrails, step-free access, or adequate lighting.”
+“You must differentiate between repairs that establish functionality and comfort vs aesthetic repairs,” he says.
+“I personally think it is well worth it to put money into what we term as ‘comfort and safety improvements,’ such as handrails, step-free access or adequate lighting.”

 Morgado also insists that any repair that preserves the value of the property is generally worth making.
-If you neglect an essential repair, not only might your own safety and comfort suffer, but you may end up having to tackle those issues before selling your home in a few years anyway.
-So you might as well make them at a time when they can benefit you, too.
+If you neglect an essential repair, not only might your own safety and comfort suffer, but you might end up tackling those issues before selling your home in a few years anyway.
+You might as well make them at a time when they can benefit you, too.

 Distinguish between repairs and upgrades

-It’s one thing to fix things in your home that aren’t functioning the way they should be.
-It’s another thing to make improvements to your home when you’re not planning to stick around for long.
+It’s one thing to fix things in your home that aren’t functioning the way they should.
+It’s another to make improvements to your home when you’re not planning to stick around for long.

-Mizes says that if you’re moving in a few years, you probably want to avoid cosmetic upgrades like new kitchen countertops because your likelihood of recouping your investment is pretty low.
+Mizes says that if you’re moving in a few years, you probably want to avoid cosmetic upgrades such as new kitchen countertops because your likelihood of recouping your investment is pretty low.

-JLC's most recent Cost vs Value Report shows that many so-called desirable upgrades don't necessarily pay for themselves in terms of resale value.
-A mid-range bathroom remodel, for example, will only allow the typical homeowner to recoup 80% of their investment at resale.
+The Journal of Light Construction's most recent Cost vs Value Report shows that many so-called desirable upgrades don't necessarily pay for themselves in terms of resale value.
+A midrange bathroom remodel, for example, will only allow the typical homeowner to recoup 80% of their investment at resale.
 A basement remodel typically results in 71% of the cost being recouped at resale.

-Mizes says that if you’re going to make actual improvements in this situation, rather than just repairs, you should focus on those that are functional — things like bathroom accessibility.
+Mizes says that if you’re going to make actual improvements in this situation, rather than just repairs, you should focus on those that are functional — such things as bathroom accessibility.

-Additionally, as Mizes points out, buyers often prefer to make cosmetic changes to suit their personal taste.
-So if you’re thinking of moving in a few years, now’s not the time to spend money on cosmetic changes, since you won’t get to enjoy them for very long.
+Additionally, as Mizes points out, buyers often prefer to make cosmetic changes to suit their personal tastes.
+If you’re thinking of moving in a few years, now’s not the time to spend on cosmetic changes, since you won’t get to enjoy them very long.

 “A $10,000 roof replacement can help you avoid a $20,000 to $30,000 discount to a buyer later down the line,” Mizes explains.
-And that way, you get to benefit from that repair for however much longer you do decide to stay in your home.
+That way, you get to benefit from that repair for however much longer you do decide to stay in your home.

 Read More